 4. Make an impact with community grants and scholarships

-Since 1953, the Benton Community Foundation has invested more than $9 million in Benton County.
-In 2017, we disbursed more than $783,000 in grants and scholarships.
-So far in 2018, we have distributed more than $700,000.
-Our goal is to increase our annual grants to one million dollars by the year 2020.
+Since 1953, the Benton Community Foundation has invested more than $12.5 million in Benton County.
+In 2021, we disbursed more than $1.1 million in grants and scholarships.

 For more information about who we are and what we do take a look at our Board of Directors and Staff pages.
 Explore Our Funds to learn more about the history of the funds and who they benefit in our community.
 If you have additional questions please don’t hesitate to stop by our office, give us a call at (541) 753-1603, or reach us by email!